VeroCityDevs/api-doc/docs/api/Webgis/Layers.md

 ## GEO-LOCATED QUERIES

-You can filter by geographical location.
+You can filter by geographical location using `POST /api/v1/public/webgis/layers/geoQuery`

 The searching parameters are: